 Ransomware Prevention Tips to Thwart Cyber Attacks

-As we enter week two of Cybersecurity Awareness Month, it’s important that we stay on our toes against cyber threats that are lurking out there.
+As we close out week one of Cybersecurity Awareness Month, it’s important that we stay on our toes against cyber threats that are lurking out there.
 Firms must invest time and money if they are to keep up with new threats in the landscape and update defense practices accordingly.
-To prevent future cyber threats from causing harm, financial and investment firms should employ security practices that include deep layers of protection.
+To prevent future cyber threats from causing harm, investment firms should employ security practices that include deep layers of protection.
 Here are a few suggestions to keep in mind:

 Back up.
 Unfortunately, hackers initiating ransomware attacks aren’t exactly on the up-and-up.
 After they’ve stolen your files and demanded a ransom, they claim files will be decrypted and restored – but those promises are typically dishonest.
 Odds are, even if you pay a ransom (which you shouldn’t!), your files won’t be decrypted.
 That means backups are the only way to successfully recover your data.
 Ensure you leverage a secure and reliable backup and recovery tool that will de-duplicate, compress, encrypt and securely transfer your data to an offsite data center.

 Scan.
 To construct appropriate defenses against external threats, including ransomware attacks, investment firms should conduct regular vulnerability assessments on their networks.
 These assessments are critical to detecting actual and likely vulnerabilities, including potentially outdated patches.
 Vulnerability assessments scan for malware, viruses, backdoors, hosts communicating with botnet-infected systems, known/unknown processes and web services linking to malicious content.